Household Products That Can Damage Your Stone Surfaces

 The Right Products for Daily Cleaning

 For everyday routine cleaning, use warm water mixed with a mild soap and a microfiber towel to clean your stone.
-It is best to avoid harsh cleaning agents that can strip the stone’s protective barrier.
+Avoid harsh cleaning agents that can strip the stone’s protective barrier.

 Make sure to regularly and promptly clean spills to prevent stubborn stains and maintain the stone’s surface.

-You can use a dry dust mop or damp cloth for natural stone floors to remove dirt without scratching, and prioritise cleaning spills from acidic substances such as wine or citrus juice immediately.
+Use a dry dust mop or damp cloth to remove dirt from natural stone floors without scratching.
+Prioritise cleaning spills from acidic substances such as wine or citrus juice immediately.

 It is important to incorporate regular